keystonejs/keystone/demo-projects/blog/README.md

 To run this project, open your terminal and run `bolt` within the Keystone project root to install all required packages, then run `bolt start blog` to begin running Keystone.

 The Keystone Admin UI is reachable from `localhost:3000/admin`.
-To log in, use the following credentials...
+To log in, use the following credentials:

-Username: `admin@keystone.project`
+Username: `admin@keystonejs.com`
 Password: `password`

 To see an example Next.js app using Keystone's GraphQl APIs, head to `localhost:3000`.